A personal understanding

 We met at university.
 She was a mathematician, which was ok.

-She was not obsessed with physics and the meaning of life.
+with physics and the meaning of life.

 As I was a kind of Sheldon Cooper like creature when it came